Mikeeeeeccccc/pytorch/README.md

 * Forums: Discuss implementations, research, etc. https://discuss.pytorch.org
 * GitHub Issues: Bug reports, feature requests, install issues, RFCs, thoughts, etc.
 * Slack: The [PyTorch Slack](https://pytorch.slack.com/) hosts a primary audience of moderate to experienced PyTorch users and developers for general chat, online discussions, collaboration, etc. If you are a beginner looking for help, the primary medium is [PyTorch Forums](https://discuss.pytorch.org).
 If you need a slack invite, please fill this form: https://goo.gl/forms/PP1AGvNHpSaJP8to1
 * Newsletter: No-noise, a one-way email newsletter with important announcements about PyTorch.
-You can sign-up here: https://eepurl.com/cbG0rv
+You can sign up here: https://eepurl.com/cbG0rv
 * Facebook Page: Important announcements about PyTorch. https://www.facebook.com/pytorch
 * For brand guidelines, please visit our website at [pytorch.org](https://pytorch.org/)